Improving Photometric Redshift Estimates with Training Sample Augmentation: Methodology

 \subsection{Photo-z estimation}

-To estimate photo-$z$'s, we use FlexZBoost (\citealt{fzboost2017, fzboost2020}) as implemented in RAIL.
+\citet{schmidt2020} tested twelve photo-$z$ estimation codes, albeit using representative training data, and recommended FlexZBoost (\citealt{fzboost2017, fzboost2020}) as an appropriate estimator.
+Therefore, to estimate photo-$z$'s, we use FlexZBoost as implemented in RAIL.
 FlexZBoost is a non-parametric conditional density estimator for redshifts.
 It takes as inputs the magnitudes and errors in each of the bands \textit{ugrizy} and outputs a photo-z pdf for each object in the application sample.

-To evaluate the quality of a set of photo-z estimates, we use the outlier fraction, normalized median absolute deviation (NMAD) and bias.
-We define an outlier as $|z_{true} - z_{phot}| / (1+z_{true}) > 0.15$.
+To evaluate the quality of a set of photo-z estimates, we use the outlier fraction, catastrophic outlier fraction, normalized median absolute deviation (NMAD) and bias.
+We define an outlier as $|z_{true} - z_{phot}| / (1+z_{true}) > 0.15$, while a catastrophic outlier is defined as $|z_{true} - z_{phot}| > 1.0$.
 The NMAD is given by:

 where the bias is given by Median$(\Delta z / (1+z_{true}))$.
+Although the pdf contains a wealth of useful information that can be used to quantify photo-$z$ quality, such as the 3$\sigma$ outlier fraction (see e.g. \citealt{jones2023}), cosmological analyses typically involve assigning galaxies to tomographic redshift bins.
+Since galaxies can only be assigned to one redshift bin, little information is lost by compressing the pdf into a single photo-$z$ point estimate used to assign the galaxy to a bin.
 We use the mean of the pdf as a point estimate for each photo-$z$.

 The photo-$z$'s estimated from the base, non-representative DC2 training sample are shown in the top panel of Figure \ref{fig:base_photoz}.
 The outlier fraction is quite high at nearly 50\%.
 In particular, the majority of galaxies with $z_{true} \gtrsim 1.0$ have outlier $z_{phot}$ estimates.
 This is due to the fact that our DC2 training sample has very few objects with $z > 1.0$.
 For comparison, the bottom panel of Figure \ref{fig:base_photoz} shows the results for a fully representative DC2 training sample, which obtains an outlier fraction of 0.14.
 This represents the best we can expect to do using FlexZBoost.
 As shown in Figure \ref{fig:base_photoz}, the unaugmented, non-representative training sample produces much worse photo-$z$'s than the representative training sample, particularly at $z_{true}> 1.0$.